Adderall for Studying: Is it Worth it?

 It can help people with ADHD concentrate, so there might have been a perception that it can help those without ADHD in a similar way.

-In addition, as Adderall is comprised of amphetamines, it is a powerful stimulant.
+Also, as Adderall is comprised of amphetamines, it is a powerful stimulant.
 This means it can be used to keep people awake to work overtime when necessary, similar to how amphetamines have been used historically.

-Adderall becomes more popular around exam times when students begin to cram-study into the night and feel they need to stay awake for longer.
+Adderall becomes more popular around exam times when students begin to cram study into the night and feel they need to stay awake for longer.